nfabacus/sentence-mixer/README.md

 Please note that this app is intended for use by a student who knows mid/advanced level Japanese.

 ## Update
-Oct 2, 2016: First MVP is deployed.
+Oct 2, 2016: First MVP is deployed.<br>
+Oct 7, 2016: Button changes its colour depending on the answer.<br>

 ## Issues
 - Currently, there is only one 'correct' answer to each sentence question.
 But, actually, some words can be swapped around and the sentence can be grammatically correct.
 I hope to address this issue later to accept different answer options.